-Ice: This is absolutely essential for pain management after total joint replacement.
+Ice: This is absolutely essential for pain management after spine surgery.
 Ice can reduce pain in combination with medication.
-It helps to reduce the swelling in your new joint which can add to your discomfort.
+It helps to reduce the swelling at your surgical site which can add to your discomfort.

-Rest: Total joint replacement surgery takes a large toll on your body and for this reason you cannot expect to resume your regular activities until you have allowed yourself to recuperate.
-Think of it this way: the damage caused to your joint happened over time, therefore your healing and recovery will also need to happen over time.
+Rest: Spine surgery takes a large toll on your body and for this reason you cannot expect to resume your regular activities until you have allowed yourself to recuperate.
+Think of it this way, the damage caused to your spine happened over time, therefore your healing and recovery will also need to happen over time.
 Pain, swelling and over-activity are all related.
 The antidote to all three is rest.
 Being on your feet causes both pain and swelling.
 After your first week home, be active in short spurts.
-While walking is helpful to rehabilitate your joint and muscles, take it slowly.
+While walking is helpful to rehabilitate your spine, take it slowly.
 Walking for five minutes out of every hour will help increase your stamina.

 It is important to remember that sometimes pain can persist for a few weeks.
 This is normal.
 When the early, sharp pain has subsided, it gets replaced with a deeper, achier pain.
 This second type of pain will still need to be treated.
-In addition, your physical therapy may cause some pain in your joints.
-You can prepare yourself for this pain with a dose of medication about an hour before your physical therapy session.
+In addition, sitting for prolonged periods of time may cause pain and stiffness in your back.
 Lastly, if you do get a sharp pain that you have not had before or if you experience pain that is not managed by your prescribed medication there may be an inflammation in one of your muscles or ligaments.
 If this happens please call your surgeon for guidance.